truefoundry/elasti/README.md

 helm install elasti . -n elasti
 ```

-After this, you can start creating elastiService, you can find a sample at `demo-elastiService.yaml`
+After this, you can start creating elastiService.
+You can find a sample at `demo-elastiService.yaml`.

-# Uninstallation
+## Uninstallation

-For this, **you will need to remove all the CRDs first. **
-Post that, just delete the install file.
+To uninstall Elasti, **you will need to remove all the CRDs first.** Then, simply delete the installation file.
 ```bash
 make undeploy